 Mentor Program Manager, Fidaa Shaheen Fidaa trains all of our new mentors.
 She is married with three boys and has been on staff with Mentor Me since 2006.
 She has a multiple subjects teaching credential and a Master’s Degree in Education from San Francisco State University.
 In addition to her current position, Fidaa is also the Site Coordinator for Petaluma High School, Petaluma Junior High School and Valley Vista Elementary School.
 Fidaa also created and facilitates Art Connections, our monthly art program that showcases the artwork of local artists and mentees.
 You may contact Fidaa at fshaheen(@)wrmm.org or 707-778-4798.

-Advocacy Team Caseworker, Stephanie Sosa In addition to being an Administrative Assistant, Stephanie is also an Intern for our Mentor Me Advocacy Team.
-Stephanie has been working for Mentor Me since July 2017.
+Advocacy Team Caseworker, Stephanie Sosa Stephanie has been working for Mentor Me since July 2017.
 She graduated from Petaluma High School in 2016 and is currently attending Sonoma State University, majoring in Sociology.

 Administrative Assistant, Marie Stratman Marie has lived in Petaluma since 1996.
 While her three children were school age she was active in after school classes teaching creative arts.
 She attended UC Davis and has a degree in Communications with minors in Psychology and Women’s Studies.
 She recently received her Certification in The Power of Awareness from the Greater Good Science Center, Berkeley, California, is a Meditation Practitioner and is training in MBSR (Mindfulness Based Stress Reduction).

-School Site Coordinator, Kesa Labanowski Kesa is a second generation San Franciscan.
+School Site Coordinator, Kesa Labanowski Kesa is the School Site Coordinator at Kenilworth Junior High School, Casa Grande High School and all Petaluma Alternative Education Schools.
+Kesa is a second generation San Franciscan.
 She earned her Masters Degree in Social Work from San Jose State University.
 She worked as a social worker for the San Francisco VA.
 She ran a pilot program for homeless women veterans.
 Kesa has worked for the past 7 years for the Waugh School District.
-She joined Mentor Me on August 27th, 2018.
+She joined Mentor Me on August 27, 2018.
 Kesa has always been a strong supporter of Mentor Me and is extremely excited to join the staff.

 Advocacy Team Caseworker, Cheryl Nelson In addition to being a staff member, Cheryl is also a mentor.
 She’s been happily mentoring a young girl for 3 years.
 Cheryl has also been involved in Girl Scouts for 20+ years as a leader and/or co-leader.
 Her volunteer roles also include time spent on the Project Graduation Board at CGHS for 10 years, in countless elementary school classrooms, and in many roles on the PTA/PTSA boards of La Tercera, Sonoma Mountain, Kenilworth JH and CGHS.
 Cheryl raised three children who were very active in school and club sports.
 Having worked 18 years for a local business, she is happy to be working with children, which is her real passion.